jindrichmynarz/dissertation/parts/transformation.md

 * It is unfit for logical reasoning, e.g., applying an OWL reasoner.
 * We have to assume we have only a sample instead of complete data.
 * However, the distribution from which the sample is taken may be uneven.
+We cannot assume the sample is random.
 There may be systemic biases, such as particular kinds of contracting authorities not reporting public contracts properly.
 Therefore, the findings from the sample cannot be extrapolated to generally valid findings (without ruling out the biases).

 Key challenges of the integration were: